Pompeo meets Orthodox spiritual leader in Istanbul

 Turkish media reports said Turkish officials were giving Pompeo the cold-shoulder, after he allegedly refused to travel to the capital to pay an official visit.
 A senior Turkish Foreign Ministry official would not comment on the reports or say why Pompeo wasn’t meeting with Turkish officials.

-Turkey insists that it protects the rights of citizens of various faiths to freely practice their religions even though it recently drew criticism for reconverting Istanbul’s landmark Haghia Sophia into a mosque, ignoring calls for the former cathedral to be kept as a museum in recognition of the city’s multicultural past.
+Turkey insists that it protects the rights of citizens of various faiths to freely practice their religions even though it recently drew criticism —including from Pompeo — for reconverting Istanbul’s landmark Haghia Sophia into a mosque, ignoring calls for the former cathedral to be kept as a museum in recognition of the city’s multicultural past.

-Meanwhile, around 25 members of a left-wing nationalist group staged a brief demonstration near the Patriarchate under heavy police presence, protesting Pompeo for meeting with Bartholomew instead of state officials.
-The demonstrators chanted “Down with U.S. imperialism,” according to Turkey’s state-run Anadolu Agency.
+Meanwhile, around 25 members of a left-wing nationalist group, the Turkish Youth Union, staged a brief demonstration near the Patriarchate under heavy police presence, protesting Pompeo for meeting with Bartholomew instead of state officials.
+The demonstrators chanted “Down with U.S. imperialism” and “Yankee go home.”

 Later stops on Pompeo’s tour will include visits to Israeli settlements in the West Bank that have been avoided by previous secretaries of state.